arendjr/selectivity/README.md

     $ gulp --modules=multiple,dropdown

 This will create a custom build with support for selecting multiple values and a dropdown.
-The build will be saved in `dist/select3-custom.js`.
+The build will be saved in `dist/selectivity-custom.js`.
 The dropdown will not feature a backdrop, there will be no diacritics support, you will have to provide your own templates with their localizable content, and you cannot use this build for creating a single-select input.

-Note that because Select3 uses Browserify internally, the build will contain various `require()` calls, which may sometimes interfere with build systems that scan for those calls.
+Note that because Selectivity uses Browserify internally, the build will contain various `require()` calls, which may sometimes interfere with build systems that scan for those calls.
 If this gives problems for you, you can pass the `--derequire` parameter to rename those calls.
 Of course, if you're using Browserify in your own project you may even decide to skip the whole build process and